greena13/react-hotkeys/docs/getting-started.md

 npm install react-hotkeys
 ```

+or use the old-skool [UMD](http://bob.yexley.net/umd-javascript-that-runs-anywhere/) packaged library found in [/build/global](build/global).

 ## Defining HotKey Maps
 The most future-proof and flexible way of defining hotkeys is to create a 'generic hotkey name' to 'key sequence' mapping.